morinted/Bozzy/doc/analysis_report.md

 #### NFR7: The system must be accessible for users of screen readers.

 Some concerns that have been addressed about screen reader accessibility include whether or not graying out ui feature will be readable on screen readers.
 To design and build the system to address this requirement, we will rely on our customers knowledge of screen readers.
-To verify the requirement is met, we will ensure that every time our customer interacts with the system, they can think of any reason our system would not be accessible for users of screen readers.
+To verify the requirement is met, we will ensure that every time our customer interacts with the system, that they try and think of any reason our system would not be accessible for users of screen readers.

 #### NFR8: The system must conform to the [RTF/CRE specification](http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm).